Would One Hundred Years of Solitude be so favourite if it was called Misfortune Family? We don’t think so.

 Fiction Title ideas

-On the other hand, Fiction includes imaginative or made-up stories.
+Title ideas for books or movies?
+As a matter of fact, fiction includes imaginative or made-up stories.
 The most common approach is using Metaphors.
-Some published novel title ideas for you to learn are listed follows:
+Some published novel title ideas for you to learn are listed as follows:

 For more ideas of fiction titles, check out the 40 following beautiful and interesting ideas, for fantasy fiction, romantic, love story, and dark comedy novels: